soyart/artnoi.com/artnoi.com/src/blog/2025/gig/index.md

 2. making the services super cheap (illegally cheap)

+These 2 core ideas go hand in hand.
+They feed each other.

 ### Blitzscaling: illegal activities

 First aspect of blitzscaling is illegal activities.
 These blitzscaling platforms all started with illegal businesses.